evilprince2009/Attach-With/README.md

 Open a PowerShell Instance and run `Install-Module -Name attach-with`.

-Now, put this line `Import-Module -Name Add-With` inside your PowerShell profile and save.
+Now, put this line `Import-Module -Name attach-with` inside your PowerShell profile and save.
 To edit your PowerShell profile, open powershell, type notepad $profile & hit `<Enter>`.

 ### Usage